zatserkl/edgar-analytics-az/README.md

 # Programming remarks

+File stream: We avoid reading the whole file into memory and return generators for each line.

+Field indices: we select the field of interest following the order in the header.

 # Understanding the challenge

 We highly recommend that you take a few dedicated minutes to read this README in its entirety before starting to think about potential solutions.
 You'll probably find it useful to review the examples and understand the problem at a high-level before digging into the specific details, many of which are covered in the FAQ.